 I’m a broad thinker, and also an active promoter of multidisciplinary collaboration.
 In the meantime, I keenly follow the Lewinian tradition of being a practical theorist.

 Group dynamics, Social influence, and Behavioral change

 Wu, S. J., & Paluck, E. L. (under review).
 Lewin at work: Increasing productivity through group influence. [link]

 Wu, S. J., & Paluck, E. L. (under review).
-The effects of participatory meetings on general attitudes toward authority and justice change over the short term?
+Can attitudes toward authority and justice change over the short term?
 Testing theories of participatory democracy and voice in groups.

-Wu, S. J., & Paluck, E. L. (accepted for publication).
+Wu, S. J., & Paluck, E. L. (in press).
 Designing nudges for the context: Golden coin decals nudge workplace behavior in China.
 Organizational Behavior and Human Decision Processes. [link]

 Project in progress (Manuscript in prep): Increasing productivity and morale at work: A proposal at Princeton (with Betsy Levy Paluck).

 Project in progress: Celebrity media influence and charitable giving (with David Rand-MIT, Betsy Levy Paluck, Robin Gomila, Zivvy Epstein-MIT).

 Decision-making and Social Perceptions, in Response to Inequality

-Project in progress (Data collection completed): Scarcity and mind wandering (with Eldar Shafir, Shai Davidai-The New School, Nathan Cheek).
+Project in progress (Manuscript in prep): Scarcity, mindfulness, and mind wandering (with Eldar Shafir, Shai Davidai-The New School, Nathan Cheek).

 Wu., S. J., Bai, X., & Fiske, S. T. (2018).
 Admired rich or resented rich?
 How two cultures vary in envy.
 Journal of Cross-Cultural Psychology, 49(7), 1114-1143. [link]